treyturner/analogue-pocket-patches/README.md

 # analogue-pocket-patches

 Disclaimer: I'm new at this; please open issues if you find any bugs.

-Use these patches at your own risk.
+Use these patches at your own risk; no warranty is expressed or implied.

 ## Knight's Quest (USA)